eridur-de/mightyscape-1.2/README.md

 ## Adjusting the Python interpreter of Inkscape (required)

 As we use non-default Python, we need to adjust the main configuration of Inkscape to apply this change by adding a custom `python-interpreter` command in Inkscape default configuration (`preferences.xml`).

+> [!INFO]
+> Our installer script applies this change for you automatically!
+But you can dot it manually!

 > [!WARNING]
 > The interpreter's path **must be absolute**.
 Relative paths will fail!